-The truth is that online reviews aren’t so simple (though we all wish they were).
-There is no magic number of online reviews that will allow your businesses to retire the initiative and move on to the next thing.
+The truth is that Google reviews aren’t so simple (though we all wish they were).
+There is no magic number of Google reviews that will allow your businesses to retire the initiative and move on to the next thing.
 Instead, gathering online reviews must be a constant process to maintain your great online reputation.
 Luckily, this will help you stay competitive in your industry, and make a bigger impression on potential customers who tend to disregard online reviews that are older than 6 months.

 We know, another case of “What have you done for me lately,” but it’s also an opportunity for your business to get to know customers better and capture valuable feedback that will improve your business for the better.

 When businesses teach their staff how to properly ask for online reviews, soliciting reviews to maintain your online reputation becomes an ongoing task that actually doesn’t require much thought.
 Aside from asking, appointing a staff member to then manage those online reviews should only take about 30 minutes of their time per week if they used a centralized review system, like the one GMB Gorilla offers.

 How Many Online Reviews Should I Aim For on My Google Profile?